amsam0/voicechat-discord/README.md

 > **Note**
 >
 > The amount of bots you have is equivalent to the amount of people who can be connected to Simple Voice Chat through Discord at one time.
-So if you have 3 bots, up to 3 people can use the plugin at
+So if you have 3 bots, up to 3 people can use the addon at
 > the same time.

 ## Troubleshooting